Navajo Nation: Daylight saving time

-To maintain consistent time throughout its territory, the Navajo Nation observes daylight saving time (DST) on its Arizona land as well as on its Utah and New Mexico lands.
-But the rest of Arizona, including the Hopi Reservation, an enclave within the Arizona portion of the Nation, have opted out of DST.
+The Navajo Nation observes daylight saving time (DST) on its Arizona land as well as on its Utah and New Mexico lands.
+However, the rest of Arizona does not observe DST, including the Hopi Reservation, an enclave within the Arizona portion of the Nation.

 Demographics

-On the 2010 census 166,826 residents identified as Navajo or other Native American, 3,249 as White, 401 Asian or Pacific Islanders, 208 African American, and the remainder identify as some other group or more than one ancestry.
+On the 2010 census, 166,826 residents identified as Navajo or other Native American, 3,249 as White/European American, 401 Asian or Pacific Islanders, 208 African American, and the remainder identify as some other group or more than one ancestry.
 The 2010 census recorded 109,963 individuals who report speaking a language at home that is neither Asian nor Indo-European.
 DiscoverNavajo.com reports that 96% of the Navajo Nation is American Indian, and 66% of Navajo tribe members live on Navajo Nation.

 The average family size was 4.1, and the average household was home to 3.5 persons.
 The average household income in 2010 was $27,389.

 Nearly half of the enrolled members of the Navajo tribe live outside the nationʼs territory, and the total enrolled population is 300,048, as of July 2011.

 As of 2016, 173,667 Diné lived on tribal lands.

 Education

 Historically, the Navajo Nation resisted compulsory western education, including boarding schools, as imposed by the government in the aftermath of the Long Walk.
 Navajo families and society have provided traditional and home education with considerable scope and depth since before the US annexation.

 Continued education, and retention of Navajo students in school are significant priorities.
-Major problems faced by the Nations relates to helping students build competitive GPAs and to prevent a very high drop-out rate among high school students.
+Major problems faced by the Nations relates to helping students improve their grades and to prevent a very high drop-out rate among high school students.
 Over 150 public, private, and Bureau of Indian Affairs schools serve Nation students from kindergarten through high school.
-Most schools are funded from the Navajo Nation under the Johnson O’Malley program.
+Most schools are funded from the Navajo Nation under the Johnson O'Malley program.

-The Nation runs community Head Start Programs, the only educational program fully operated by the Navajo Nation government.
+The Nation runs community Head Start programs, the only in the field of education fully operated by the Navajo Nation government.
 Post-secondary education and vocational training are available on and off the territory.

 The Navajo Nation operates Tséhootsooí Diné Bi'ólta', a Navajo-language immersion school for grades K–8 in Fort Defiance, Arizona.
 Located on the Arizona-New Mexico border in the southeastern quarter of the Navajo Nation, the school strives to revitalize Navajo among children of the Window Rock Unified School District.
 Tséhootsooí Diné Bi'ólta' has thirteen Navajo language teachers who instruct only in the Navajo language.
 Five English language teachers instruct in the English language.
 Kindergarten and first grade are taught completely in the Navajo language, while English is incorporated into the program during third grade, when it is used for about 10% of instruction.